This might also interest you

 KLM has taken an important new step towards making air transport more sustainable.
-From 8 March 2013, we will operate a weekly flight from New York to Amsterdam powered by sustainable biofuel.
+From 8 March 2013, we will operate a weekly flight from New York to Amsterdam powered by sustainable biofuel for the next six months.
 A special milestone, because KLM, Schiphol Group, Delta Air Lines and the Port Authority of New York and New Jersey have joined hands in making these regular flights possible.

 Every week, flight KL642 from New York to Amsterdam will be operated by a Boeing 777-200 powered by sustainable biofuel.
 With this step, KLM once again leads the way in the development of biofuel.
 Each of these flights will produce an average 24 tons less CO2.
 This is comparable to the emissions of an average car driving around the earth approximately four times (160,000 kilometres)!
 It also bears mentioning that the sustainable biofuel used for this series of flights will be refined from used cooking oil (2nd , which means there is no impact on biodiversity or food production.